AwalaApp/specs/rs000-core.md

 #### Cargo

 Its primary purpose is to encapsulate one or more messages from the [endpoint channel](#endpoint-messaging-protocol) (e.g., parcels).
-Cargoes are also serialized with RAMF, using the octet `0x43` ("C" in ASCII) as its concrete message format signature.
+Cargoes are also serialized with RAMF, using the octet `0x43` ("C" in ASCII) as its concrete message type.
 Relayers and gateways MUST enforce the post-deserialization validation listed in the RAMF specification.

 The payload ciphertext MUST be encrypted.
 The corresponding plaintext MUST encapsulate zero or more messages (e.g., parcels), and be serialized with the following binary sequence (in little-endian) to be repeated for each message: